libreswitch/ops/tests/rest/rest_test.md

 ### Description

-1. Verify if VLAN was created sucessfully.
+- Verify if VLAN was created sucessfully.
- a.
-Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans".
+    1. Execute the POST request over "/rest/v1/system/bridges/bridge_normal/vlans".
- b.
-Verify if the HTTP response is `201 CREATED`.
+    2. Verify if the HTTP response is `201 CREATED`.
- c.
-Verify if the HTTP response is empty.
+    3. Verify if the HTTP response is empty.

 The new VLAN will have the following configuration: